funkypozzy/firmware/README.md

 Let the camera reboot and start linux.
 Congratulations!
 At this moment, you have a customized OpenIPC Firmware (Ultimate) installed with wifi enabled.
 Default username and password are root/12345.
-Open camera's web interface on port 85 (http://<camera_ip>:85/).
+Open the camera's web interface on port 85 (http://<camera_ip>:85/).
 You will be asked to set up your own password.

 ## How to update the customized firmware (via wifi)
 Assuming the IP camera is already connected to your wifi network, you don't need UART and Ethernet cable to update the firmware.